 Loss of Reflectivity

-Weathering can reduce the foilโs ability to reflect light or heat, diminishing its effectiveness in applications like insulation or cooking.
+Weathering can lower the foil’s ability to reflect light or heat.
+This makes it less effective for insulation or cooking.

 Brittleness